 How to Effectively Use ConvertKit Sequences

-One of my more popular sequences is the Yearly and Quarterly Goal Planner.
+One of my more popular sequences is the Goal Planner for Busy Moms.

 I have five emails set up to send when someone gives me their email address to receive the goal planner.
 Each email is set to send in different intervals.
 The first email sends immediately after someone signs up.